swiftlang/swift/docs/SIL.rst

   %one_two_three = integer_literal $Int, 123
   apply %bar(%one_two_three, %foo_p) : $(Int, Builtin.OpaquePointer) -> ()

-It is undefined behavior for the ``OpaquePointer`` value to be passed as the "this" argument to a method value obtained by ``protocol_method`` from a different existential container.
+It is undefined behavior for the address to be passed as the "this" argument to a method value obtained by ``protocol_method`` from a different existential container.
 It is also undefined behavior if the ``OpaquePointer`` value is dereferenced, cast, or passed to a method after